 Early Houses, 1911 – 1918:

 The earliest houses were built primarily along Connaught Drive, Alexander Circle, St. George’s Crescent and the two blocks immediately west of Groat Ravine along Athabasca Avenue ( now 102 Avenue).
 Proximity to the newly constructed Government House was highly desirable.
-The houses were usually 2 ½ to 3 storeys constructed in architectural Revival styles utilising local brick, sometimes in combination with roughcast stucco.
+The houses were usually 2 ½ to 3 storeys, constructed in architectural Revival styles utilising local brick, sometimes in combination with roughcast (Pebble dash) stucco.
 Verandahs, front porches and balconies were often a feature.
-Architects Roland Lines, James Henderson and A.M.Calderon design Glenora homes during this period.
+Architects Roland Lines, James Henderson and A.M.Calderon designed some of the Glenora homes during this period.